 The corporate negligence lawyers at the Blumenshine Law Group represent victims of negligence by corporations and recklessness, including persons injured in slip and fall accidents, electrical accidents, and workplace accidents in the Chicago region and across Illinois.
-Contact us online or call us at (312) 766-1000 or text us at (312) 313-3466 for a free consultation.
+Contact us online, call us at (312) 766-1000 or text us at (312) 313-3466 for a free consultation.